damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 1. Lack of commitment (feigning buy-in for group decisions creates ambiguity throughout the organization) => prevented by transparency, specifically directness
 1. Avoidance of accountability (ducking the responsibility to call peers on counterproductive behavior which sets low standards) => prevented by results and transparency
 1. Inattention to results (focusing on personal success, status and ego before team success) => prevented by results

+## Why have values

+Our values should give guidelines on how to behave and must be actionable.
+They help us describe the type of behavior that we expect from people we hire.
+They help us to know how to behave in the organization and what to expect from others.
+Values are a framework for distributed decision making, they allow you to determine what to do without asking your manager.

+## How do we reinforce our values

+1. By what we do, especially what the leadership does.
+1. By what we select for during hiring.
+1. By what we emphasize during on-boarding.
+1. By what criteria we use for promotions and bonuses.
+1. By what criteria we use to fire people.

+## Permission to play

+From our values we excluded some behaviors that are obvious, we call them our permission to play behavior:

+- Be truthful and honest.
+- Be dependable, reliable, fair, and respectful.
+- Be committed, creative, inspiring, and passionate.
+- The deserving of the trust of our users and customers.
+- Act in the best interest of the company, our team members, our customers, users, and investors.
+- Act in accordance with the law.